A Quick Overview for Starting A Janitorial Business

-- You may decide to obtain additional certification in proper disposal of garbage and use of chemicals.
+- You may decide to obtain additional certification in the proper disposal of garbage and the use of chemicals.

 - Keep in touch with your clients.
 Give them many opportunities to rate and comment on your services.
 This will help you learn which services your clients value most, and you can adjust your service packages accordingly.
 Flexibility and adaptability are key when starting.